 unsweetened cocoa powder

-2. Combine two tablespoons sugar and two tablespoons powdered sugar.
-Add to egg whites in three additions, beating for 20 seconds after each.
+- Combine two tablespoons sugar and two tablespoons powdered sugar.
+Add egg whites/salt mixture in three additions, beating for 20 seconds after each.
 Continue beating until meringue is stiff and glossy.

 Tip: The mushrooms can be prepared a day in advance.
 Store in an airtight container, and don't dust with cocoa powder until you serve them.

 chocolate squares or cubes (milk, dark and white)